polybar/polybar-scripts/polybar-scripts/vpn-openvpn-isrunning/README.md

 # Script: vpn-openvpn-isrunning

-A script that shows if OpenVPN is running.
+A simple script which shows if OpenVPN is running.

 ![vpn-openvpn-isrunning](screenshots/1.png)